Trophy Awards Frequently Asked Questions

 A. No. The projects are judged during the day.

-A. Judging is scheduled to begin in Southern California on September 14 and continue for two weeks.
+A. Judging is scheduled to begin in Northern California in mid-September (Date TBD) and continue for two weeks.
 Judging is scheduled from 7 a.m. – 7 p.m., every day, including weekends.

 Q. When is judging scheduled for my area?